Saigon Centre: Notes:

+Office tent

 Saigon Centre provides over 46000 sqm of office space across 10 floors (from 5 to 14) in Tower 1 and 18 floors in Tower 2 (from 8 to 25).
 Some of notable tenants here are AIG, Deutsche Bank, Mitsubishi Corporation (Representative Office in HCMC), Yuanta Securities in Tower 1 and AIA Group, Lazada, Sanyo, Shopee, Taipei Fubon Bank, Toyota in Tower 2.
 Consulate General of Singapore in HCMC and Tourism Authority of Thailand Representative Office in Vietnam is also located at Level 11 and 18 of Tower 2 (respectively).
 Keppel Land Vietnam, the complex developer, and its subsidiary for the project Saigon Sports City in Rach Chiec National Sports Complex offices are also located here.

+Hospitality

 Originally, Sedona Hotels & Suites Ho Chi Minh City operated all 284 residential units at the complex.
 But since mid-2022, the Sedona Hotel in Tower 1 has changed into Fusion Original Saigon Centre with 99 rooms, only left the Sedona Suites Ho Chi Minh City in Tower 2 with 195 residential units.

+Saigon Centre Shopping Mall

-The podium of the complex is a 55000 sqm Saigon Centre Shopping Mall with 15000 sqm of it is the joint-venture Ho Chi Minh City Takashimaya Department Store opened in 2016, the rest is the original shopping mall opened in 1996.
+The podium of the complex is a 55000 sqm Saigon Centre Shopping Mall, first opened in 1996 and spans over 3 floors of the Tower 1, until 2016 when the Tower 2 were built, it spans almost the fourth stories of Tower 1 and the bottom six stories with the first 2 basements of the Tower 2.